 Update: Success!
 Go Electric MTD

 Santa Barbara Metropolitan Transit District voted unanimously to set a goal of 100% all-electric buses by 2030, joining Los Angeles and seven other California Transit Agencies.
 Setting this goal will lead to cleaner air, cut climate pollution, improve the health of our region’s residents, and increase jobs.

-Sign the petition below to urge SB MTD to transition to 100% electric buses by 2030.
+This is the petition we sent to urge SB MTD to transition to 100% electric buses by 2030.

 Jerry Estrada, General Manager

 Dave Davis, Chair of the Board of Directors